msobanjo/courseware/topics/netstat/modules/introduction/README.md

 tcp        0      0 work-laptop:44858       ec2-52-215-192-13:https ESTABLISHED
 ```
 ### Windows
-When running `netstat` on Windows you should then see an output similar to below:
+When running `netstat` on Windows, you should see an output similar to the one below:
 ```text
 Proto  Local Address          Foreign Address        State TCP    127.0.0.1:5939         DESKTOP-VJCN58E:50244  ESTABLISHED